Photo by Alexander Filonchik

 3. Read it Aloud: Reading a manuscript aloud to yourself or, better yet, to an attentive audience usually provides clarity on what’s working and what isn’t.
 At this point a writer’s group, workshop, critique partner, or writing buddy can be invaluable.
 My immediate family, including The Hubby and three adolescent kids, has helped me enormously by listening to my early drafts.
 (Out of respect for my audience, I skip the racy parts. 😉 Would you want to listen to your mom read a sex scene?)

 If you solicit feedback, I suggest that you invite your audience to respond as readers rather than taking an editorial role.
-That doesn’t mean that you shouldn’t seek their help with editing, when the time is right, if that makes sense.
+That doesn’t mean that you shouldn’t seek their help with editing, when the time is right, if it makes sense to do so.
 But right now descriptive feedback is likely to be more useful than prescriptive feedback.
-For example, instead of saying, “You need to trim out the first chapter to get rid of the info dumping,” they might say, “I like this premise, but I got impatient during the first chapter.
+For example, instead of saying, “You need to trim out the first chapter to get rid of the info dumping,” they might say, “I like this premise, but I got kind of bored during the first chapter.
 I kept wondering, ‘When is something going to happen?'”

 4. Celebrate Your Successes!
 When I was a child, I was passionate about art, but I usually became frustrated to the point of tears whenever I created a drawing or painting.
 The contrast between my work and the picture I had in my head broke my heart.